 By mastering the curriculum in this graduate certificate, you will gain valuable insight to help you succeed when faced with real-world challenges.
 You will have the opportunity to learn management strategies to maximize team member contribution and create and sustain motivational commitment and performance.
 You will explore ways to improve your managerial and leadership effectiveness by understanding, diagnosing, and influencing workplace behavior.
 And you will come to understand key components to manage up, down and across your organization, deepen and foster relationships with clients, suppliers and stakeholders.

 Each of the classes for your Graduate Certificate in Leadership and Human Capital will help you gain essential business knowledge to develop your career potential.
-This program has been designed to be compliant with F-1 visa regulations.
-For international students, you will take 5 classes over an 8-month period (two semesters) to be visa compliant.
+You will take one required course and select an additional three or four electives.
+The minimum required number of courses to earn your certificate is four, however many of our students select to take an additional elective in order to broaden their expertise.
+For International students, you will take five classes over an eight-month period (two semesters) to be visa compliant.

 Electives (Select 3 or 4)